Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Brandenburg Gate reopened".</h2 head><h3 quote align='center'>"On this day in 1989, the Brandenburg Gate in Berlin was reopened as East and West Germany continued moving toward reunification.
-Berliners had been unable to use the gate since 1961, when the newly built Berlin Wall blocked access to it.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The incident at the Yellow House".</h2 head><h3 quote align='center'>"Vincent van Gogh cut off part of his own left ear on this day in 1888 after a heated argument with fellow artist Paul Gauguin, with whom he had been sharing a house in the south of France.
+Van Gogh reportedly then delivered his ear to a nearby brothel.
+Art historians have debated the incident for decades.
+Discover the ten reasons van Gogh's The Starry Night is a masterpiece".</h3 quote></h3 OTD